Jaimezpe/jaimezpe/README.md

 <h2 align="left">Hey!
 I'm Jaime 👋!</h2>

 ###
 Hi👋!
 I'm Jaime, FrontEnd developer.
 I have always been curious about technology and eager to create.
+Using creativity for create technology has become a very important part of my life.
+I love experimenting with both hardware and software